| ||Format||Pages||Price|| |

-1.3.5 Remove the well from active use when the well is no longer capable of rehabilitation, or has failed structurally; no longer required for monitoring; no longer capable of providing representative samples or is providing unreliable samples; or required to be decommissioned; or to meet regulatory requirements.
+1.3.5 Remove the well from active use when the well is no longer capable of rehabilitation or has failed structurally; is no longer needed for monitoring; is no longer capable of providing representative samples or is providing unreliable samples; is required to be decommissioned; or to meet regulatory requirements.

-—The determination of whether a well is providing a representative water quality sample is not defined in this guide.
-Examples of when a representative water quality sample may not be collected include the biological or chemical clogging of well screens, a drop in water level to below the base of the well screen, or complete silting of a tail pipe.
-These conditions may indicate that a well is not functioning properly.
+Note 4: The determination of whether a well is providing a representative water quality sample is not defined in this guide.
+Examples of when a representative water quality sample may not be collected include the biological or chemical clogging of well screens, a drop in the water level to below the base of the well screen, or complete silting of the screen.
+These conditions may indicate that a well is not functioning correctly.

-1.4 This guide is intended to provide information for effective permanent closure of wells so that the physical structure of the well does not provide a means of hydraulic communication between aquifers or react chemically in a detrimental way with the environment.
+1.4 This guide is intended to provide information for effective permanent closure of wells so that the physical structure of the well does not provide a means of hydraulic communication between aquifers, with above surfaces or react chemically in a detrimental way with the environment.

 1.5 The intent of this guide is to provide procedures that when followed result in a reasonable level of confidence in the integrity of the decommissioning activity.
-However, it may not be possible to verify the integrity of the decommissioning procedure.
-At this time, methods are not available to substantially determine the integrity of the decommissioning activity.
+However, it may not be practical to verify the integrity of the decommissioning procedure.
+Currently, methods are not available to substantially determine the integrity of the decommissioning activity.